-The EmployAbility Toolkit was compiled by a consortium of New York State agencies and disability organizations including the Inclusive Workforce Alliance (IWA) and Disability: IN New York, this state's chapter of a national non-profit Disability: IN that helps businesses drive performance by leveraging disability inclusion in the workplace, supply chain and marketplace.
+The EmployAbility Toolkit was compiled by a consortium of New York State agencies and disability organizations including the Inclusive Workforce Alliance (IWA) and Our Ability, Inc, this state's chapter of a national non-profit Disability: IN that helps businesses drive performance by leveraging disability inclusion in the workplace, supply chain and marketplace.

 Take the EmployAbility Pledge and demonstrate that your business or organization is committed to the spirit of inclusivity by employing qualified people with disabilities and providing everyone full opportunities to be your patrons and customers.
 See the name of your business or organization on our EmployAbility Honor Roll.

 1. Job Retention: employees are known for being loyal to their employers and often remain at their jobs for years, thereby reducing turnover.